 - In a large mixing bowl cream together butter, sugar and powdered sugar.

-- Add milk and root beer concentrate beat again.
+- Add oil, milk, root beer concentrate and eggs beat again.

 - Add flour, baking soda, cream of tartar, and salt and mix until it comes together.
 Do not over mix.